artsy/artsy.github.io/source/_posts/2014-03-17-detecting-trends-with-forgetsy.markdown

 ![Armory Trending Screen](/images/2014-03-17-detecting-trends-with-forgetsy/monolith.jpg)

-As part of our partnership with [The Armory Show](https://www.thearmoryshow.com/) this year, we installed a number of terminals throughout the fair.
+As part of our partnership with [The New York Armory Show](https://www.thearmoryshow.com/) this year, we installed a number of terminals throughout the fair.
 These screens used our own real-time data to display an ever shifting set of trending artworks, artists, and booths, to the attendees.

-As part of this effort, we've open-sourced [Forgetsy](https://github.com/cavvia/forgetsy), a lightweight trending library.
+Out of this work, we've open-sourced [Forgetsy](https://github.com/cavvia/forgetsy), a lightweight Ruby trending library.
 Put simply, Forgetsy implements data structures that forget.
 Loosely based on Bit.ly's [Forget Table](http://word.bitly.com/post/41284219720/forget-table) concept, Forgetsy uses decaying counters to track temporal trends in categorical distributions.

 <!-- more -->